Last Updated on January 15, 2026 by Michelle Mundy

 How to Make Homemade Red Enchilada Sauce

-I have always used the store bought canned enchilada sauce when making any Mexican food.
-This is mostly due to convenience but also because I really had no idea that making it myself was such an easy and available option!
+We have always used store bought canned enchilada sauce when making any Mexican inspired food.
+This is mostly due to convenience but also because we really had no idea that making it at home was even possible.

 In a small bowl, combine together the flour, chili powder, cumin, garlic powder, dried oregano and salt.
 Mix well and set aside.